OpenLiberty/devfile-stack-samples/jpa/README-minikube.md

     service.binding/db_user: 'path={.spec.databaseUser}'
 ```

-Adding the annotations ensures that the Service Binding Operator will inject the `databaseName`, `databasePassword` and `databaseUser` spec values into the application.
+Adding the annotations ensures that odo will inject the `databaseName`, `databasePassword` and `databaseUser` spec values into the application.
 Note that the instance name you configure will be used as part of the name of various artifacts and resource references.
 Be sure to change it.

 4. Generate the Database service devfile configuration.